New Hampshire Labor Laws Guide

 New Hampshire subminimum wage

-The state of New Hampshire has no limitations regarding the subminimum wage, as defined in the Fair Labor Standards Act (FLSA) for people with disabilities.
+The state of New Hampshire has no limitations regarding the subminimum wage, as defined by the Fair Labor Standards Act (FLSA), for individuals with disabilities.

 Therefore, they will not be paid less than the federal minimum wage rate, which amounts to $7.25.